microup/vbalancer/readme.md

 ## Features

 - The proxy (VBalancer) has realized on TCP net.Listener
+- A limit on connections and a deadline time can be set
 - All log write to 'CSV' file
 - Size log file can be changed in the config file